-- 1. Howell, J.: Gangs in America's Communities.
+- 1. Howell, J.: Gangs in America's Communities;

+- + History of Street Gangs in the United States.

 - 2. Rios, V.: Punished.

 - 2. Vigil, J.D.: The Projects.

 - 3. Vigil, J.D.: A Rainbow of Gangs

 Course Evaluation

 Read other books and articles on any issue (i.e., as suggested by multiple marginality model) that reflects the gang experience.
 This will help prepare you for your paper; the course website will have a few articles to help guide you.
 Also of importance are the social control issues or combination thereof (i.e., families, schooling, police) of your choice; educational problems and issues among at-risk or gang affiliated youth is especially recommended.
 If you need a "kickstart," browse through references in books above and conduct library searches once you identify a topic that interests you.
 Check with instructor or TA to clear topic, making sure that the proposed paper addresses some facet of gangs.